 • Flexible numbering plan: Add as many user extensions as you need by assigning users with any extension number from 1000 to 9999.

-• Enhanced call blocking: Block up to 100 numbers, either individually or in bulk, and let when suspected callers hear a busy signal call any company extension.
+• Enhanced call blocking: Block up to 100 numbers, either individually or in bulk, and let callers hear a busy signal call any company extension.

 • Distinctive ringtones: Assign a unique ringtone to a call queue or ring group to give group members a heads-up about the nature of an incoming call.